 WoW: TBC Classic – who rocks, who sucks?
 Private server lessons

 A lot will change in the classic World of Warcraft with The Burning Crusade.
-Classes, factions, and races that dominate in the vanilla reboot must make way for better options in Outland.
+Classes, factions, and races that in the vanilla reboot must make way for better options in Outland.
 We can already deduce from the various TBC private servers what is likely to await us.

 In our special TBC Classic: No World Buffs, No Pro Meta?
 Are you kidding me?
 Are you serious when you say that! we already covered how the meta in Outland will change significantly compared to the meta in the vanilla reboot.
 In this article, we want to go into more detail and look at how the power structure of the classes, factions and races will shift with TBC Classic and what insights we can take away from the various TBC private servers.

-Because one thing must be clear to all of us: Similar to WoW (buy now) Classic, private server guilds and players experienced in TBC Classic will also have a decisive influence on and shape the meta and the world-first race (from the race at level 70 to the first kills across all raid instances).
-You will establish strategies for gold farming, leveling, arena and speedruns.
+Because one thing must be clear to all of us: Similar to WoW (buy now) Classic, private server guilds and players experienced in TBC Classic will also have a decisive influence on and shape the meta and the world- race (from the race at level 70 to the first kills across all raid instances).
+You will establish for gold , leveling, arena and speedruns.
 At the same time, there will also be new developments, since the TBC versions of the private servers (also here: similar to ) will differ in detail from TBC Classic to a greater or lesser extent.

 TBC Classic: Horde or Alliance?